 There are four criteria which the examiner will be assessing you on during the speaking test

-Here are a few tips that you can use when practicing for the IELTS speaking exam:
+Here are a few tips that you can use when practising for the IELTS speaking exam:

 IELTS Speaking Test Criteria – Fluency